MASS TORTS [2026]

 Mass torts arise from varying factual background but cause by a single source causes that cause injury to many individuals.
 Frequent categories involve:

-• Defective Medical Devices: Such as him implants or surgical tools that fail, pacemakers can be defective and causing injury to a large number of individuals and often lead to mass torts.
+• Defective Medical Devices: Such as hip implants or surgical tools that fail, pacemakers can be defective and causing injury to a large number of individuals and often lead to mass torts.
 These cases focus on holding companies accountable for products that were not adequately tested or whose risks were concealed.
 When such defective products malfunction or fail and cause harm, they often affect thousands of individuals across the country.
 One ongoing defective medical device case is the Dexcom lawsuit.
 Another on-going products liability action includes the Defective GM Transmission Lawsuit.

-• Toxic Environmental Exposure: Exposure to toxic substances, chemicals, pollutants and other harmful substances can cause severe injuries and significant health issues to a large group of individuals and can lead to cancers, respiratory diseases after length of exposure.
+• Toxic Environmental Exposure: Exposure to toxic substances, chemicals, pollutants and other harmful substances can cause severe injuries and significant health issues to a large group of individuals and can lead to cancers, respiratory diseases after long-term exposure.
 Two ongoing toxic exposure lawsuits includes the Silicosis lawsuit and the Aerotoxic Syndrome Lawsuit.

 • Natural Disasters: These mass torts claims involves natural disasters such as hurricanes, earthquakes, avalanches or tornadoes that cause substantial injury to individuals as well as property damages.
 While no corporate entity is directly responsible for the disaster, insurance companies who fail to pay out claims following natural disasters can be held accountable through a mass tort lawsuit.
 This is a frequent occurrence in the case of hurricanes.